Skip to main content

 The Beyond Time MCP server turns your goals, milestones, habits, routines, and daily actions into structured tools any MCP-compatible AI client can call.
 Plan, track, and reflect through chat.
 Authentication is OAuth-based and your data stays tied to your existing Beyond Time account.

-What is the Beyond Time MCP server?
+What is The Beyond Time MCP server?

 What is Model Context Protocol and why does it matter for goal tracking?